ebmdatalab/thedatalab/README.md

 # thedatalab.org

-This is the django project for http://thedatalab.org
+This was the django project for http://thedatalab.org - this project has been replaced by https://github.com/ebmdatalab/bennett.ox.ac.uk

 ## Install